smxi/inxi/README.txt

 --------------------------------------------------------------------------------

-SPECIAL NOTE FOR LEGACY OPERATING SYSTEMS WITH NO TLS 1.2 OR GREATER:
-Modern web servers are dropping support for TLS 1.0, 1.1, and so has smxi.org, this means to install inxi onto an older system with only OpenSSL 1.1 available, you will need to do this to install inxi onto the old system:
+SPECIAL NOTE FOR LEGACY OPERATING SYSTEMS WITH NO TLS 1.2 OR GREATER: Modern web servers are dropping support for TLS 1.0, 1.1, and so has smxi.org, this means to install inxi onto an older system with only TLS 1.0 or 1.1 available, you will need to do this to install inxi onto the old system:

 wget -O /usr/local/bin/inxi ftp://ftp.smxi.org/outgoing/inxi

 then update inxi/man pages after that with inxi -U 4, which uses FTP, not HTTP, to download the file.

-For pinxi, just change inxi to pinxi above, and it will work the same.
+For pinxi, just change inxi to pinxi above (add --man to get the man page), and it will work the same.

 --------------------------------------------------------------------------------
 DEVELOPMENT VERSION (in pinxi repo)